CristianLona/Quiniela-App/README.md

 -   Built REST APIs following HTTP and REST principles
 -   Applied TypeScript to improve code safety and maintainability
 -   Integrated Firebase for authentication and data management
+-   Implemented a modern, polished UI using Tailwind CSS and React ecosystem best practices
 -   Structured the project with scalability and maintainability in mind

 ---